ChildsplayOSU/bogl/README.md

 ## About

 Spiel Lang is an Oregon State University capstone project designed and developed from 2019-2020 by Alex Grejuc, Calvin Gagliano, Kai Gay, and Benjamin Friedman, at the behest of Professor Martin Erwig.

-### What is Spiel Lang?

-Spiel Lang is a domain specific teaching language for teaching young students algorithms.
-It serves as a simple first step language into computer science.

 ### Why Spiel Lang?